Jonathan Djanogly: Political career

 Since leaving Government in 2012, Djanogly has been elected Secretary of the All Party Parliamentary Group on Corporate Governance and Joint Chair of the All Party Parliamentary Group on Corporate Responsibility.
+Djanogly served eight months as a member of the Public Accounts Committee. until July 2024.

+In 2015, Djanogly sought to be elected as Chair of the Justice Select Committee.
+He lost the position to Bob Neill.

 Djanogly was opposed to Brexit before the 2016 referendum.
 In December 2017 Djanogly voted along with ten other Conservative MPs against the government, and in favour of guaranteeing Parliament a "meaningful vote" on any deal Theresa May agreed with Brussels over Brexit.

-In 2019 Djanogly was ranked as 645th out of 650 MPs for "openness and responsiveness" by the petitions platform change.org.

-In government

 Courts and legal aid

 Following the formation of the coalition government Djanogly was named on 14 May 2010 as Parliamentary Under-Secretary of State at the Ministry of Justice, a post he held until September 2012.
 His role included the oversight of legal aid and legal services, HM Courts Service, as well as the Criminal Cases Review Commission.

 As part of the Ministry of Justice's target to reduce its spending by £2 billion, Djanogly was tasked with reducing the legal aid budget by £350 million.
-In June 2011 he was one of the Ministers that introduced the Legal Aid, Sentencing and Punishment of Offenders Bill (LASPO) to Parliament.
+In June 2011, he was one of the Ministers that introduced the Legal Aid, Sentencing and Punishment of Offenders Bill (LASPO) to Parliament.
 Djanogly led the Bill process and it became law on 1 May 2012.

-On 29 March 2011 Djanogly launched a consultation: "Solving disputes in the County Courts", initiating a general review of civil law procedures, that included; increasing the small claims limit to £10,000, creating a single County Court and extending mediation assessment to all small claims.
+On 29 March 2011, Djanogly launched a consultation: "Solving disputes in the County Courts", initiating a general review of civil law procedures, that included; increasing the small claims limit to £10,000, creating a single County Court and extending mediation assessment to all small claims.

-In an attempt to counter a perceived "compensation culture" in litigation, in September 2011 Djanogly announced the Government's intention to ban referral fees in personal injury claims.
+In an attempt to counter a perceived "compensation culture" in litigation in September 2011, Djanogly announced the Government's intention to ban referral fees in personal injury claims.
 The ban was included in the LASPO Bill, together with provisions preventing the recovery of claimant solicitors' success fees from losing defendants, intended to reform 'no win, no fee' deals.

-In October 2011 Djanogly announced non-lawyers would be allowed to invest in and own legal businesses for the first time.
+In October 2011, Djanogly announced non-lawyers would be allowed to invest in and own legal businesses for the first time.
 In 2017 the impact of these changes was considered to be mixed: they had not delivered the intended reduction in the cost of legal services, but there had been improvements in management arrangements and fee structures.

-In February 2012 Djanogly proposed a major legal overhaul of the bailiff industry to clamp down on bad practices.
+In February 2012, Djanogly proposed a major legal overhaul of the bailiff industry to clamp down on bad practices.
 The proposals included a new regulatory body to oversee the industry, a new complaints process for debtors and clear fees so that people know what bailiffs can charge.

-In July 2012 Djanogly announced the Government's intention to introduce a certificate declaring someone as 'presumed dead' to help families resolve the affairs of a missing person.
+In July 2012, Djanogly announced the Government's intention to introduce a certificate declaring someone as 'presumed dead' to help families resolve the affairs of a missing person.